andrewhosgood/jquery.a11y/README.md

 ####.a11y-selected
 Class applied to elements which have been selected with a11y_selected

-####.accessible-text-block
-Put this class on any tag which may (in the future) require differing contrasts.
-This class is currently applied to all accessible text blocks created by a11y_text.

-####.prevent-default
-Put this class on any tag which should have no click behaviour.
-This class is applied to all accessible text blocks created by a11y_text and a11y_aria_label.
-This will prevent the default behaviour on click.

 #### \#a11y-focusguard
 Style applied to the focusguard element which returns the user to the top of the document